Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Conclusion

 \section{Conclusion}

-In this paper, we propose the first learning-based attack against the widely used lidar-based \ac{ICP} algorithm.
-Our attack learns how to perturb a point cloud to maximize the pose error when using \ac{ICP} to localize it against a map.
-Our attack successfully induces significant pose errors in \ac{ICP} and consistently outperforms baselines across different perturbation bounds in more than 88\% of cases.
-We also demonstrate the feasibility of using our attack to analyze the resilience of \ac{ICP} and estimate the worst-case pose errors \ac{ICP} may encounter during deployment, where challenging situations such as occlusions and adverse weather can cause unusually high pose errors.
-As an example application of our framework, we can identify certain locations along a route that have significantly higher worst-case pose errors than others, highlighting vulnerabilities of \ac{ICP}.
+In this paper, we propose the first learning-based attack against the widely used lidar-based \ac{ICP} algorithm as a tool for evaluating its resilience.
+Our attack learns to perturb a point cloud to maximize the pose error when using \ac{ICP} to localize it against a map.
+The attack induces significant \ac{ICP} errors and consistently outperforms baselines in more than 88\% of cases.
+We demonstrate using the attack to estimate the worst pose errors \ac{ICP} may encounter during deployment, taking into consideration potential corruptions in the lidar measurements.
+In doing so, our approach can identify, pre-deployment, locations in a map with significant worst-case pose errors, highlighting vulnerabilities of \ac{ICP}.
+Autonomous robots can then avoid these risky locations, leading to safer deployments.
+There is currently no enforcement that our model must generate perturbations that resemble any specific real-world events.
+For future work, we will investigate adding a discriminator to better simulate perturbations caused by real-world events.

-For future work, we would like to explore other types of corruption such as point addition and removal to cover a wider range of possible scenarios a robot can encounter during deployment.